What Are A Narcissist's Weak Points? Here Are 10 Of Them

 Last updated by Katie M.

 Each one of us has our own weaknesses that hold us back in life; be it at work or in relationships.
 However, on a more positive note, most of us have the will to work on them and transform them.
 That being said, once narcissists are brought into the picture, the idea that they want to work on their weaknesses doesn’t exactly seem feasible.
-For a deeper understanding of these narcissists and more insights into the workings of their minds, discover their weak spots and which pointers they struggle with on a daily basis, yet aren't willing to admit or work on.
+For a deeper understanding of these narcissists and more insights into the workings of their minds, discover their weak spots and which pointers they struggle with on a daily basis, yet aren't willing to admit or work on 👎.

 1) Poor listening skills

-2) Unable to accept criticism
+2) They are unable to accept criticism

-4) Lack of focus
+4) They lack focus

 >>> Can a narcissist change?
 Find out here

-5) Inability to understand other people’s feelings
+5) They are unable to understand other people’s feelings

 >>> Discover what a narcissist does to a person